 STEP FOUR: ATTACH IT ALL TO THE POSTER BOARD

-Make sure you have the right adhesive.
+Before you start attaching everything to your Star of the Week Poster, make sure you have the right adhesive.
 I love rubber cement and glue dots.
 Rubber cement is better than glue because it doesn’t wrinkle your photos or paper as it dries.
 Glue dots are one of the best inventions of modern times, but be sure you have plenty on hand.
 You don’t want this masterpiece falling apart as your child carries it to class.
+More is glue dots are always better.

 STEP FIVE: LABEL YOUR PHOTOS AND ADD EMBELLISHMENTS

-Label your photos with small letter stickers.
+To really engage your audience, label your photos with small letter stickers.
 You can put them right on the photo.
+I labeled the family photos and any phots that I thought could use a little explanation.
 Finally, fill in your blank spaces with stickers or other embellishments that go with the theme.
+On the Frozen Star Student Poster, we added snowflakes.
+On the super hero poster, we added super hero stickers.

-These posters are big assignments, but my kids had fun helping me choose their theme and photos.
-I had a little more lead time on the first poster than the second, but luckily I had my formula and I knew exactly what I was doing when I did the second one.
-If you get tasked with a Star of the Week poster, you’ll know just what to do.
+These Star Student posters are big assignments, but my kids had fun helping me choose their theme and photos.
+I had a little more lead time on the first poster than the second.
+So, luckily I had my formula and I knew exactly what I was doing on the second one.
+If you get tasked with a Star of the Week, Star Student, Student of the Week or All About Me poster, you’ll know just what to do.

 Pin Star of the Week Poster Ideas here!